mward95/Restaurant_API/README.md

 ## Background

-Team MSJ set forth to review data regarding restaurants .....
+The Cutlery Group set forth to review data regarding restaurants.
+The Cutlery Group conducted analysis to determine whether  ratings supported food quality.
+Also does the price point matter in determining what’s considered e a great experience?
+Are there cities that review more than others?

 The collaborative effort was to gather varuius restaruant information in the most populated cities in the United States.
-From this data, further analysis including ratings, pricing.....
-From this, there could be multiple coorelations that could be assessed
+From this data, further analysis including ratings, pricing and reviews.
+From this, there could be multiple coorelations that could be reviewed.

 ## Work